-Full Name of hareholder / Proxy Holder Company CNIC Number Folio / CDC A/c No. Email ID Mobile Phone No. Faysal Bank Limited a) Video-link for the meeting will be sent to members at their email addresses provided enabling them to attend the meeting on the given date and time.
+Full Name of hareholder / Proxy Holder Company CNIC Number Folio / CDC A/c No. Email ID Mobile Phone No. Faysal Bank Limited

 Please note that video link and login credentials will be shared with only those members / designated proxies whose e-mail and other required information are received in required time as mentioned above.